wso2/docs-is/en/docs/administer/setting-up-microsoft-sql.md

 The following sections describe how to set up Microsoft SQL to replace the default H2 database in your WSO2 product:

--   [Setting up the database and users](#SettingupMicrosoftSQL-Settingupthedatabaseandusers)
--   [Setting up the JDBC
-    driver](#SettingupMicrosoftSQL-SettinguptheJDBCdriver)

 ### Setting up the database and users

 Follow the steps below to set up the Microsoft SQL database and users.